tinynow/matt-kreiling.website/src/posts/side-projects-at-46.md

 ### Important

-Somehow, this isn't obvious to my brain that a given side project is important.
+Somehow, it isn't obvious to my brain that a given side project is important.
 Maybe because it will be less fun?
 Deciding that a thing is important seems as difficult as it is obvious.

 ### You saved your energy for it